-- 5. Financial Regulations should not be seen in isolation, but rather as part of the overall regulatory framework that includes codes of governance, a Scheme of Delegation and Contract Standing Orders. - 6.
-All staff have a general responsibility for taking reasonable action to provide for the security of assets under their control and for ensuring that the use of these resources is legal, properly authorised, provides value for money and achieves best value. - 7.
-The PCC is responsible for approving or amending Financial Regulations in close consultation with the CC, the two CFOs, and the Chief Executive.
+- 5. Financial Regulations should not be seen in isolation, but rather as part of the overall regulatory framework within the Scheme of Governance and Consent.
+This scheme also includes the Contract Standing Orders. - 6.
+All staff has a general responsibility for taking reasonable action to provide for the security of assets under their control and for ensuring that the use of these resources is legal, properly authorised, provides value for money and achieves best value. - 7.
+The PCC is responsible for approving or amending Financial Regulations in close consultation with the CC, the PCC CFO, the CC CFO, the Chief Executive and the Head of Finance.